-The Hal is within a seventeenth century market hall designed by the celebrated architect Lieven de Key, who stone buildings typify the grand facades of the Dutch Golden Age.
+The Hal is in a seventeenth-century market hall designed by the celebrated architect Lieven de Key, whose stone buildings typify the grand facades of the Dutch Golden Age.
 It stands on Haarlem’s main market square, the Grote Markt, just a few paces from the entrance to the Saint Bavo Church, in which Frans Hals is buried.

 Restoring Frans Hals’ reputation

 In 1863 Thoré/Bürger paid a visit to the Stedelijk Museum, the art gallery within Haarlem’s town hall that was a forerunner of the Frans Hals Museum.
 The building looks onto the Grote Markt.
 In 1868 he wrote two articles about Hals for Gazette des Beaux-Arts, an influential French art publication.

 The articles restored Hals’ reputation and resulted in a surge of interest in the artist’s works.
 As a consequence, artists from Europe and beyond began travelling to Haarlem to study Hals’ paintings.

 The loose, swirling brush strokes for which Hals had long been dismissed inspired artists during the late-nineteenth century.

 “Van Gogh was obsessed not so much by Rembrandt but by Hals.
 His works opened Van Gogh’s eyes to colour and a new bravura method,” asserted Demeester at the opening of the exhibition.
 She explained that in letters written by Vincent van Gogh to his brother Theo, the artist enthused about how Hals used colour to shape his paintings and featured more than twenty colours of black.